Abdullah-Zafar-631/CV/README.md

-# Muhammad Abdullah - Professional CV
+# Muhammad Abdullah - CV

 Welcome to my personal portfolio website!
 This project showcases my skills, experience, and professional background as a Software Engineer and Network Analyst.
 It's designed to be clean, responsive, and visually engaging.